AmphibiaWeb/amphibian-disease-tracker/Creating a New Project.md

 If you've uploaded data, the save button will state "Save Data", as well.
 If it does not say that, your data will **not** be saved.

 Once you click the save button, your data will be processed and saved to the server.
 Upon project saving, your datafile will be given an ARK identifier (such as `ark:/21547/ANU2`), resolvable by the Name2Thing service (eg, [https://n2t.net/ark:/21547/ANU2](https://n2t.net/ark:/21547/ANU2)).
 The system will then load the project editor immediately.
 To view your project, click the eye icon next to the project title.
+The URL you arrive at will always be a valid permalink for your project, in addition to the ARK url.

 If you have a datafile, upon project saving, your datafile will also be given an ARK identifier (such as [`ark:/21547/APH2`](https://n2t.net/ark:/21547/APH2)).
 This ARK is distinct from your project ARK, and visiting that resolver URL will scroll the download button into view and make it pulse green (resolving into your project url suffixed with something akin to [`#dataset:7f5d6fe37b819da189d99e077aa89279`](https://amphibiandisease.org/project.php?id=4bc91fb90ff5575d5affec1724447bba#dataset:7f5d6fe37b819da189d99e077aa89279)).

+![ARK dataset resolution][dataset_ark]